Can Your Cold Frame Survive UK Winter?

 Reader scenario: A neighbour in Kent sent me a photo of his pelargoniums wilted after a wet spell.
 He’d left the lid shut for weeks because “the frost was too harsh”.
 The simple fix?
 Open the vents on any sunny day, even if it’s still chilly – the extra airflow stops the water from pooling around the roots.

-For more detailed care on fuchsias, see my guide on How to Care for Fuchsias.
+For more detailed care on fuchsias, see our guide on How to Care for Fuchsias.

 The “British Weather Protocol” – Ventilation & Watering